CyndiMorris/AnalyticsProjects/PracticalStatistics/README.md

 Skills demonstrated in this project include:

-* Proficiency in the steps of a typical data analysis process
-* Formulating and answering dataset-related inquiries
-* Wrangling data into a usable format for thorough investigation
-* Effective communication of analysis results
-* Optimization of data analysis through vectorized operations in NumPy and Pandas
-* Accessing data conveniently using Pandas' Series and DataFrame objects
-* Generating illustrative plots with Matplotlib to showcase analysis findings.
+*Proficiency in probability theory, A/B testing, and regression analysis *Formulating hypotheses and conducting hypothesis testing *Data wrangling and manipulation using Pandas *Statistical modeling and interpretation using statsmodels *Visualization of analysis results using Matplotlib

 ## Analysis and Statistics